Inkitt raises $16M led by Kleiner Perkins to publish crowdsourced novels in ‘mini-episodes’ – TechCrunch

 “Instead of flipping pages as you would on an e-reading app, you flip paragraphs.”
 These take up no more than about 20% of the screen, he said.

 A reader gets one “episode” (about 15 minutes of reading, with several pages of text) free every day, so in theory you could read books on Galatea without paying anything, but typically people buy credits to continue reading a bit more than that each day, and it works out on average to about $12 per book in revenue.
-Inkitt is now adding about 100 users each day.
+Inkitt is now adding multiple thousands of users (installs) each day across its two apps.

 In addition to making this about tailoring a reading app to what consumers are most likely to do on a screen today, it’s about rethinking the model for how to source literature to disseminate in the first place.